ShawnXiee/references_library/README.md

 - :+1:  - It's well worth thinking!

-## To Remove All Barriers in the Way of Science Togrther
+## To Remove All Barriers in the Way of Science Together
 Please do me a favour to gather the references listed in the [ToGet.md](https://github.com/ShawnXiee/references_library/blob/master/ToGet.md) file.:hand:

 When creating a new file, it's necessary to take a look at the [CONTRIBUTING.md](https://github.com/ShawnXiee/references_library/blob/master/CONTRIBUTING.md) file.